jtakayama/makahiki/install/doc/ubuntu_readme.txt

 -------------------------------------------------------------------------------
 ===============================================================================

 1.1.10.
-Check the Memcached Installation [UNTESTED]
+Check the Memcached Installation
 ===============================================================================
 The provisioning script installed Memcached and libmemcached-0.53 on the system.
 If you plan to configure Memcached, you will need to test the